Lake Mburo National Park in Western Uganda

-Lake Mburo National Park is a place with so much interesting that every part of it is alive with variety, interest and colour contains an extensive area of wetland one of the only two such habitats to be included within a National Park in Uganda.
+Among the tourist places in western Uganda, Lake Mburo National Park, is a place which is so much interesting that every part of it is alive with variety, interest and colour contains an extensive area of wetland one of the only two such habitats to be included within a National Park in Uganda.
 It has mosaic habitat, dry hillside, rocky outcrops, bushes thickets, open and wooded savanna forests, lakes and swamps which homes to a surprising diversity of flora and fauna.

-The Park is among Uganda’s loveliest destinations wildlife safaris and very ideal for game drives, Birding safaris, forest walks (walking in Rubanga forest), foot safaris (guided nature walks), boat trips, fishing, salt licks as well as sport hunting.
+The Park, among Uganda’s tourist places is among the country’s loveliest destinations wildlife safaris and very ideal for game drives, Birding safaris, forest walks (walking in Rubanga forest), foot safaris (guided nature walks), boat trips, fishing, salt licks as well as sport hunting.

 Lake Mburo National Park has about 313 various bird species comprising of the rare Shoebill stork and White-winged Warbler.
-Other bird species are the Crested Francolin, common Quails, Emerald-spotted Wood Dove, Greenwood Hoopoe, Brown Parrot, Barefaced Go-away bird, Blue-napped Mousebird, Red necked Spur, Black-billed Barbet, Lilac-breasted Roller, African-grey Hornbill, Nubian Woodpecker, Trilling Cisticola a drive towards Rwonyo camp may show Coqui Francolin, Red necked spur fowl, Black Bellied Bustard, Temminck’s Courser, African-wattle Plover Rufous napped and Flappet larks, Rufuos chested Swallow, Yellow-throated Long claw and Southern Red Bishop.
+Other bird species are the Crested Francolin, common Quails, Emerald-spotted Wood Dove, Greenwood Hoopoe, Brown Parrot, Barefaced Go-away bird, Blue-naped Mousebird, Red necked Spur, Black-billed Barbet, Lilac-breasted Roller, African-grey Hornbill, Nubian Woodpecker, Trilling Cisticola a drive towards Rwonyo camp may show Coqui Francolin, Red necked spurfowl, Black Bellied Bustard, Temminck’s Courser, African-wattled Plover, Rufous naped and Flappet lark, Rufous chested Swallow, Yellow-throated Longclaw and Southern Red Bishop.

 Forest Walk is done through Rubanga Forest; a walk through this small forest on the western side of Lake Mburo gives a taste of a tropical high forest with canopy and a watch of a variety of beautiful bird species (40 bird species).
 Bird watching can be explored best with the guiding service of a park ranger.